Cloudy Kitchen

 The secret ingredient for perfect caramel slice - Condensed Milk

-The caramel filling is perfectly thick and chewy, and has a lovely silkiness to it, which is thanks to the Eagle Brand® Sweetened Condensed Milk that I used!
+The caramel filling is perfectly thick and chewy, and has a lovely silkiness to it, which is from the Sweetened Condensed Milk that I used!
 I love all things condensed milk.
 It is perfect to have on hand for times like this when you just need a little caramel slice treat, and Eagle Brand is super simple - it’s only ingredients are milk and sugar!
 I started with the condensed milk and brown butter as a base, then added in some golden syrup for texture (set caramel benefits from an invert sugar), a little bit of brown sugar for colour and toastiness to help bring out the brown butter flavour, and a solid dose of salt.

 I finished it off with a thin layer of dark chocolate, which I added a wee feather texture to by drizzling some white chocolate over the surface and feathering it using a cake tester.
 This is a totally optional step but it’s super easy and makes the caramel slice look a little fancy.
 You could also sprinkle a little flaky sea salt on the top of the chocolate topping instead of the feathering - you do you here!